Adele has been a youth librarian for 20 years. She has learned lots about making crafts easy and inexpensive.

 How to Use These Templates for Your Craft Projects

 I have loaded these images as photos (jpegs).
 To copy them for printing, you can right-click on them, and then paste them into a program like Microsoft Word or Publisher.
 Once you have done that, you can enlarge or minimize the images the way you'd like.

 You'll notice that many of the greeting cards have big blank spaces on them.
 Those spaces will be the part of the card that is folded over after you have printed it out.

-Note: Since there are a number of cards projects posted here, I thought I would put a couple of index photos up front.
-These are pictures of the finished templates, listed in order top to bottom and left to right.
+Note: Since there are a number of card projects posted here, I thought I would put a couple of index photos up front.
+These are pictures of the finished templates, listed in order from top to bottom and left to right.
 These photos will give you an idea of what you can find if you keep scrolling.

 Happy New Year Cards (8.5 x 5.5 Inches)

-Print these out onto card stock, then fold them over with the dog picture facing out.
+Print these out on cardstock, then fold them over with the dog picture facing out.

 Each of these cards has the Chinese characters that say "Happy New Year," along with a pinyin version.
 Pinyin is a method of using the English alphabet to indicate how the words are pronounced.